rohnoan/back-end/notes.md

 (5)data modelling for backend with mongoose
     moon modeler/erasor for modelling data
     how to - make a blank screen and then see what all data to store when ur going through the app

+(6) ecommerce data modelling
+    learned data modelling with mongoose

+(7) start backend
+    make gitignore file so that the sensitive information isnt pushed to github